tigranmzykyan/Linux/README.md

 ## Part 11.
 Using the **df** utility

-`-` We got the information about the hard disk, but often it is much more interesting to get information about the disk space, which can be obtained with the df utility.
+"We got the information about the hard disk, but often it is much more interesting to get information about the disk space, which can be obtained with the df utility."

 **== Task ==**